-5. If new ranges are saved, the Auto Range Switch Points will be set to default percentages of range limits.
-See Auto Range Switch Points.
+- 5. If new ranges are saved, the Auto Range Switch Points will be reset to default percentages of range limits.
+See Auto Range Switch Points. - 6.
+If new ranges are saved, customer set linearization coefficients will be replaced with factory coefficients that correspond with the new ranges. - 7.
+If a new range is saved all Ranges will need to have a zero and span calibration performed.